OxfordIHTM/gh-anaemia-pregnancy/README.md

     permissions to use the raw datasets should include their copies of the raw dataset into this directory in their local versions of this repository.

+  - `metadata/` contains various metadata for both raw and processed datasets found in `data-raw` and `data` directories respectively.

   - `outputs/` contains compiled reports and figures produced by the workflow.